mcpcpc/kirc/README.md

 ## EXTERNAL SASL Authentication (for Tor)

 In order to connect using EXTERNAL SASL, you will first need to generate a client certificate.
-We can do so using [openssl](https://www.openssl.org):
+This can be done using [openssl](https://www.openssl.org):

 ```shell
 openssl req -x509 -sha256 -new -newkey rsa:4096 -days 1000 -nodes -out client.pem -keyout client.pem